AP Source: Seahawks to sign Mychal Kendricks

 ESPN first reported Kendricks’ deal with the Seahawks.

 Kendricks signed a one-year contract with the Cleveland Browns in June after winning a Super Bowl title last season with the Philadelphia Eagles.
-Kendricks pleaded guilty last week to insider trading charges in Philadelphia, but his sentencing is not expected to take place until January.
+Kendricks pleaded guilty last week to insider trading charges in Philadelphia.
+His sentencing is expected in January.

 The Browns released him Aug.
 29, after the charges were filed.
-While Seattle is signing Kendricks to bolster its depth at linebacker, it’s unclear how long he may be able to play for the Seahawks as the NFL has yet to impose any discipline.
+While Seattle is signing Kendricks to bolster its depth at linebacker, it’s unclear how long he might play for the Seahawks because the NFL has yet to impose any discipline.

+NFL spokesman Brian McCarthy said the situation is under review and Kendricks is currently allowed to sign and participate in activities, including games.

 The 5-foot-11, 240-pounder recorded a team-high eight tackles in last season’s NFC Championship against Minnesota and had four in Philadelphia’s Super Bowl win.
 Kendricks signed with Cleveland in the offseason and the Browns said they made the decision to release him after learning more about his involvement.